HomeLatest NewsStartupsIsrael’s Zeroport raises $10 million seed funding for remote access security

 The funding round was led by lool ventures, with participation from Clarim Ventures, CyberFuture, which is backed by Elron Ventures, and Fusion Fund.

-Zeroport said the capital would be used to expand into American and Asia-Pacific markets, grow its workforce from 25 to about 40 employees over the next year and further develop its Fantom platform.
+Zeroport said the capital would be used to expand into North American and -Pacific markets, grow its workforce from 25 to about 40 employees over the next year and further develop its Fantom platform.

 Advertisement